 At the same time, a user is having a hard time submitting payment because of an invalidated field in his form.
 An error notification is sent each time he tries but, because of the huge volume of notifications coming in via the sync issue, the support team misses it.

-For every customer who bothers to complain, 26 other customers remain silent, according to White House Office of Consumer Affairs.
 More about the cost of bad customer service from Helpscout.

 The user might try a few times, but he eventually decides to abandon the process without contacting support.
 He’s frustrated and a payment is lost but all that could have been avoided with a proactive support email to the user to help him out.